Boyadjie/Least/README.md

 # Least
 This project is a test of react native for a school project named Least.

-Here is a technical documentation that explain the choices of technologies : https://longing-tick-841.notion.site/Least-Documentation-techniques-cba70ad5fc5c47febd07cdb2804b83c9?pvs=4

 ## How to start

 I've choose to use expo to have a live visualisation of the app on my phone so you'll need to install expo-go on your device.